xvzc/SpoofDPI/docs/user-guide/policy.md

 # Policy Configuration

-By defining rules within the Policy section, you can granularly control how SpoofDPI handles connections to specific domains or IP addresses.
+By defining rules within the Policy section, you can granularly control how spoofdpi handles connections to specific domains or IP addresses.
 You can define per-domain bypass strategies, DNS settings, or simply block connections.

 ## `template`